sealeelike/XIPUAI-to-openAI-compatible-API/README.md

     *   This "garbage collection" mechanism is the guarantee that our "stateless" model can operate long-term.

 This process forms a perfect closed loop: **Create -> Use -> Destroy**.
 Every conversation is a new, independent interaction that does not rely on the server's historical state, giving the desktop client full control over the context.

+#### How it keep alive?
+The adapter script establishes and reuses a 'Persistent Heartbeat Session.'
+The adapter service keeps this session active by sending a token-free `savesession` message to the web service at a configurable 20-minute interval.

 ---